Infant Feeding

 • MDT Clinicians

-The purpose of the eLearning programme is to:
+The purpose of the E-learning programme is to:

-• support MDT clinicians to deliver evidence-based, quality care to CYP with severe obesity by developing their understanding of identifying and treating conditions related to excess weight
+• Support MDT clinicians to deliver evidence-based, quality care to CYP with severe obesity by developing their understanding of identifying and treating conditions related to excess weight

-• standardise training opportunities across the country and improve retention by making this a more attractive space to work in
+• Standardise training opportunities across the country and improve retention by making this a more attractive space to work in

-• facilitate knowledge transfer between MDT members.
+• Facilitate knowledge transfer between MDT members

-• Introduction to identification of complications associated with excessive weight in children and young people (CYP)
+• Introduction to identification of complications associated with excessive weight in children and young people

-• Connection between severe obesity and mental health
+• Connection between obesity and mental health

-• Interventions for Childhood Weight Management
+• Interventions for childhood weight management

 Available via: Complications of excess weight (CEW) in children and young people - elearning for healthcare (e-lfh.org.uk)